 Whether we’re talking about a storefront or an online loan, the lender relies on direct access to a bank account to collect payments.
 Unlike storefront payday loans, though, online loans are usually repaid in installments; and instead of leaving a post-dated check on file with the lender, borrowers authorize lenders to make electronic withdrawals directly from their bank accounts.

 This authorization can result in serious problems later in the life of the loan.
 When borrowers agree to let a lender directly debit payments from their checking account, the permission is often difficult to revoke.
 Consumers have complained about being harassed at work.
 Lenders often make repeated attempts to debit the same payment, triggering multiple overdraft fees, which can make a borrower’s already tenuous financial condition worse.
 Unlike credit cards or car loans where a borrower has some control over when to pay the bill, these payments are automatically withdrawn.
-Borrowers can be left with no money to pay their mortgage or rent bills, or to buy groceries or other necessities.
+Borrowers can be left with no money to pay their mortgage or rent bills or to buy groceries or other necessities.
+This can have a knock-on effect for those who are looking to rent a house or apartment as a tenant credit check will need to be conducted, and if this shows up with non-repayments then that could mean them missing out on getting new accommodation.

 In the event of default, some loan contracts even allow lenders to collect the entire amount owed, often through the little-known practice of remotely created checks.
 Remotely created checks, unlike the paper checks used to secure storefront payday loans, are generated by the lenders themselves and not signed by the borrower.